Lifestyle | MSN Slideshow

 Image Credit: honigjp31/123RF

+One of the earliest warning signs is when wealth gaps grow so large they stop shocking people.
 In the final centuries of the Roman Empire, a tiny elite controlled vast land and resources while most citizens struggled to survive.
-Extreme inequality often precedes periods of instability and upheaval.
+Research by economist Thomas Piketty shows that extreme inequality often precedes periods of instability and upheaval.
+Over time, frustration replaces trust, and social bonds weaken.
+When people feel the system only works for a few, participation quietly drops off.

 Institutions lose public trust

-Image credit: BearFotos via Shutterstock
+image credit: BearFotos via shutterstock

 Societies rely on trust more than we realize.
 When courts, governments, or religious institutions are seen as unfair or corrupt, people disengage rather than reform.
+Surveys from the Pew Research Center show that declining trust in institutions is a common feature in unstable societies.
+Once confidence erodes, rules start to feel optional.
+That’s when informal systems replace formal ones.

 Leadership becomes reactive instead of visionary